The Crow: City of Angels (video game)

-The Crow: City of Angels is a 1997 action video game for Sega Saturn, PlayStation and Microsoft Windows.
+The Crow: City of Angels is a 1997 beat 'em up video game for Sega Saturn, PlayStation and Microsoft Windows.
 It is loosely based on the movie of the same title.
 The player assumes the role of the hero of the film, Ashe Corven.
 The game was developed by Gray Matter, whose previous game was Perfect Weapon, which The Crow: City of Angels closely resembles in its basic mechanics.
 It was met with negative reviews.

 Gameplay

 The gameplay style is similar to a traditional six-directional side-scrolling beat 'em up, viewed from an isometric perspective.
 All objects and characters are 3D polygonal models, imposed over 2D pre-rendered backgrounds.
 The game is virtually identical across the three platforms it was released for, the main difference between them being that the PC version has sharper 2D-rendered backgrounds, due to its higher screen resolution.

 The protagonist Ashe's primary method of fighting enemies is hand-to-hand combat, consisting of basic punches and kicks.
 He also has the ability to pull off more acrobatic moves using various button combinations.
 Along the way various weapons can be found, including knives, bottles, handguns and shotguns.
 In addition to their normal usage, all of the weapons can be thrown at enemies to cause damage.
 During the course of the game, Ashe encounters various bosses (the main villains from the film).